 Less than five miles north of Durham, on the banks of the River Wear, lie the ruins of Finchale Priory.
 One good thing to come out of the repeated Covid-19 lockdowns was the opportunity to re-focus and explore much closer to home.
 Finchale Priory being the perfect example of what you can find when you really look for it.

-Finchale Priory is an English Heritage site that’s free to enter and you’re even free to clamber over the very extensive ruins.
+Finchale Priory (pronounced Finkle FYI) is an English Heritage site that’s free to enter and you’re even free to explore the very extensive ruins.
 The priory was founded back in 1196 on the site of the spiritual retreat of St Godric.
 It was later used as a holiday retreat for the monks of Durham Cathedral and I struggle to think of anywhere (at the time at least) more peaceful and relaxing with the river passing by and surrounded by woodland.

 Nowadays, it’s a great place to visit for a few hours exploring the ruins and wandering through the woods on the opposite side of the river.
 There’s a shop on site selling ice cream, drinks and scones etc for a quick lunch or alternatively you could bring a picnic and find a comfy spot on the grass.
 It wasn’t that busy when we went with little Chester but I can imagine it being a bit rowdy (ha, not sure that’s the right word) as it’s very popular with families and children playing hide and seek.
 To be fair, if I was a kid, I’d love to play hide and seek in the ruins!